Early Aviation Collection

 During World War II, aviation firmly established itself as a critical component of modern warfare.
 Military investment during WWII accelerated aviation design considerably.
 The Collings Foundation has recovered and restored many of the true landmark aircraft that built the world aviation history.

 The newest addition to the Foundation's historic fighter aircraft.
 TF-51D Mustang "Toulouse Nuts" received the recognition as Grand Champion at the 2016 Oshkosh AirVenture.
-This aircraft is now available for flight training on the national Wings of Freedom tour.

 One of the Collings Foundation's "prettiest" planes.
 Beautifully restored from nose to tail.